jimhalltechguy/windows-local-and-domain/README.md

 <h1>Local and Domain Accounts</h1>>
 This repo outlines key elements of Windows Local and Domain Accounts.<br />
 	<h2>Local Account</h2>
- 		- one user on one PC, with one username and one password</h2>
+ 		One user on one PC, with one username and one password</h2>
 	<h2>Domain Account</h2>
  		- allows many users to log onto a PC by using a Domain Controller (server) to store all of the many different Users and their Usernames and Passwords</h2>
 	<h2>Domain Controller Directory</h2>